vacuumlabs/trezor-firmware/docs/common/index.md

 JSON coin definitions and support tables.

-## Ethereum definitions
+## Ethereum/Solana definitions

-Description of Ethereum definitions and the process of their generation.
-See [Ethereum definitions](ethereum-definitions.md).
+Description of Ethereum/Solana definitions and the process of their generation.
+See [Definitions](definitions.md).

 ## Protobuf Definitions